 Living well with dementia

 It is important to continue being as socially active as you were before your diagnosis.
 Keep in touch with your friends, family and community or try something new like a walking group or choir.
 Staying social will help with your confidence and keep your brain active.
-There are support groups specifically for those living with dementia and participants are typically in the early stages of dementia like you.
-You may find these helpful and even make some new friends.
+As your disease progresses, it may become more difficult to participate in these activities on your own.
+You and your caregiver may want to consider respite care.
+Respite can not only offer the caregivers a break from caregiving duties, it can also help someone with advanced dementia stay socially active.
+Contact your local Area Agency on Aging for programs near you.

 Helpful resources: